Helping millions of people navigate the world of technology.

 Step 2: Click on Properties.

-Step 3: In the target field, after the closing quotation, append the existing path with space, type -inprivate.
+Step 3: After the closing quotation, append the existing path with space, type -inprivate.

 In the target field type -inprivate

-Step 4: Click on Apply followed by OK.Ā
+Step 4: Click on Apply, followed by OK

 Right-click on the shortcut